SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/sales/lost-or-sold.md

 ---
+title: crmscript_sale-done
-title: Lost or sold sales
+description: Lost or sold sales
-uid: crmscript_sale-done
-SortOrder: 60
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Lost or sold sales

 In the end, regardless of whether you followed a sales guide or not, a sale is either **sold** or **lost**.
 It is time to wrap things up and at the same time make sure the seller and others can learn from it either way.